10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

-A species of virtually the entire western USA, one of the most commonly encountered in California.
+A species of virtually the entire western USA.
+Gopher snakes are commonly encountered in California, Colorado, and Oregon alike, and they also appear in northern Mexico and southern Canada.
 Gopher snakes have extremely flexible habitats, popping up in woodlands, grassy fields, rocky canyons, towns and wetlands.
-But agricultural areas rise above the rest.
+But agricultural areas rise above the rest to become perhaps their favourite location of all.

 On the other hand, gopher snakes are a nemesis of egg farmers.
-They’re cunning enough to slither into henhouses and steal the eggs, and even attempt to swallow grown chickens, sometimes failing and leaving dead chickens covered in a slime.
-Thankfully, gopher snakes are a harmless constrictor, whose only weapon is a blunt-nosed bash where they close their mouth tightly and launch themselves forward.
+They’re cunning enough to slither into henhouses and burgle the eggs, and even attempt to swallow grown chickens, sometimes failing and leaving dead chickens covered in a snaky slime.
+Thankfully, gopher snakes are a harmless constrictor, whose only real weapon is a blunt-nosed bash where they close their mouths tightly and launch themselves forward.

 2 Coastal taipan